raam5544/final-capstone-project/README.md

 * User authentication and authorization mechanisms for secure access to the application.
 * Endpoints for user login and signup, ensuring secure user registration and login processes.
 * Comprehensive CRUD operations for managing todo items, including creation, retrieval, updating, and deletion.
+* Proper data storage and management using MongoDB.